-1377 How will INE collect the margin of a TAS trade for crude oil futures?
-During the trading hours,INE will calculate the margin to be frozen or released for a TAS trade based on the previous settlement price or released for a IAS trade based on the previous settlement price of the underlying contract, and will include the margin into the larger-side margining.
+How will INE collect the margin of a TAS trade for crude oil futures?

+During the trading hours, INE will calculate the margin to be frozen or released for a TAS trade based on the previous settlement price of the underlying contract, and will include the margin into the larger-side margining.